DjangoForAll/Django-Course/Level_7/3_API_with_Plain_Django/Script/Readme.md

 This is how we return JSON objects from our view.

-Now we have to convert our task model objects into data types that can be transfered and understood by the client, for eg JSON/XML ( you can think of it as a translation to a different type of data ), this process is called serialization.
+Now we have to convert our task model objects into data types that can be transferred and understood by the client, for eg JSON/XML ( you can think of it as a translation to a different type of data ), this process is called serialization.

 Throughout this course serialization will be used to convert Model instances or other objects into native python datatypes (string, boolean , integer...), these datatypes can then be used to create a response.